stefanosantaris/CDVC/README.md

 4) modify the numberOfDVCExtractorNodes variable in the CDVC_Scheduler component according to the deployed instances of the DVC Extractor worker instances;
 5) modify the numberOfImageSorterNodes variable in the PriorityIndexer component according to the deployed instances of the Image Sorter worker instances.

 We provide in our repository a CDVC_Initializer project which is the user interface of our framework.
 CDVC_Initializer should not deployed to the cloud but it should include the Windows Azure libraries, since it interacts with the Windows Azure blob storage and queue service.
-Since the framework's components is deployed to the cloud, you need to execute the CDVC_Initializer to run our experiments.r component according to the deployed instances of the DVC Exctractor worker roles instances.
-5) modify the number of numberOfImageSorterNodes variable in PriorityIndexer component according to the deployed instances of the Image Sorter worker roles instances.

-We provide in our repository a CDVC_Initializer project which constitutes the user interface of our framework.
-CDVC_Initializer should not deployed to the cloud but it should include the windows azure libraries since it interacts with the windows azure blob storage and queue service.
-Since the framework's components have been deployed to the cloud, you need to execute the CDVC_Initializer to execute our experiments.
+Since the framework's components are deployed to the cloud, you need to execute the CDVC_Initializer to run our experiments.